jbacaob/jbacaob.github.io/_tabs/research.md

 ## Work in Progress

 1. **Remittance Inflows and Financial Amplification in Emerging Economies**.
 Field paper project.
+2. **How Does Inflation ``Grease the Wheels'' in a Frictional Labor Market?, with Andrés Blanco and Andrés Drenik.
-2. **Climate Policy and Sovereign Default Risk**, with Vivian Yue and Givi Melkadze.
+3. **Climate Policy and Sovereign Default Risk**, with Vivian Yue and Givi Melkadze.

 ## Working Papers

-1. **Wage Erosion with Incomplete Markets: A Quantitative Analysis of the Costs of Inflation**, with Andres Blanco and Andres Drenik.
+1. **Wage Erosion with Incomplete Markets: A Quantitative Analysis of the Costs of Inflation**, with Andrés Blanco and Andrés Drenik.
 First draft: September 2025.
 Prepared for a special issue of the _IMF Economic Review_.
 [Paper](https://drive.google.com/file/d/1xokCUNR2QIav7S5_2TGC1pZ3sBe1ssad/view).

 ## Dormant Working Papers and Essays